List of Participants of EMPOC_2026

 • Dawid Dębowski, University of Gdansk, Faculty of Chemistry, Department of Bioinorganic Chemistry, “From Molecular Structure to Biological Activity: Novel Sulfonamide Derivatives”, (oral 20′)

-• Sylwia Olsztyńska-Janus, Wrocław University of Science and Technology, “Decoding molecular mechanim of NIR-induced thermal protection”
+• Sylwia Olsztyńska-Janus, Wrocław University of Science and Technology, “Decoding molecular mechanim of NIR-induced thermal protection” (poster)

 • Aleksandra Kurek, Jagiellonian University, Faculty of Chemistry, “Spectroscopy-based image of healthy human erythrocytes”, (poster)